yvonnejansen/KidNamer/README.md

 Edit the file `credentials.php` such that the variables indicate valid values for the database name, a username and a password with read and write access to the database indicated.

 You will need two tables in your database.

 1. A table named `ratings` to hold the ratings that you give to different names.
 This table needs to have four columns:
 	1. name
 	1. rank
 	1. rating_a
 	1. rating_b
-1. A table named `name_table` which contains a list of names with a rank and a weight.
-The sum of the weights of all names should sum up to 1.
-Otherwise, the random choice of names based on weights won't work correctly.
-The higher the weight, the more likely a name will be suggested when using the `Get a suggestion` feature.
-This table can be omitted if the boolean `useRanks` defined in `variables.js` is set to `false`.
+1. A table named `name_table` which contains a list of names with a weight and a rank:
+	1. name (type varchar)
+	1. weight (type float)
+	1. rank (type int)
+The weight indicates the probability that the name will be suggested when clicking on `Get a suggestion`.
+All weights in the table **must sum up to 1**.
+You can derive weights the way you wish.
+In the provided example csv, weights are a function of a name's length (with a preference for short names) and the number of people who were given the name in the past few years (with a preference for popular names).
+Even if you are not seeking a popular name, it may make sense to give higher weight to popular names so that they are suggested first.
+The rank column indicates the ranking of each name in terms of popularity, i.e., 1 is the most common name, 2 is the second most common name, etc. This value is just displayed in the user interface to provide guidance, and is not used in any calculation.

+The table `name_table` can be omitted if the booleans `use_ranks` and `use_randomNames` defined in `variables.js` are set to `false`.
 However, the system is more useful if the table exists.
 If no data for ranks or weights are available, then a table just containing names works too if the weight and rank columns have all values set to 1.
-The table needs to have three columns:
-	1. name
-	1. weight
-	1. rank

 The `name_table` can be created by importing the csv holding the desired data.
 The following SQL instructions can be used to create the required table for the `ratings`
 ```SQL